 When I was diagnosed with epilepsy, I was a mess.

-On average I’d have five or six fits every day, each lasting about two minutes.
+On average I’d have 5 or 6 fits every day, each lasting about 2 minutes.
 The seizures left me feeling really drained.
 I was constantly covered in cuts and bruises, I broke my jaw, chipped my teeth and kept dislocating my shoulder.

 I felt permanently exhausted – a mix of broken nights’ sleep, an aching body from the seizures and strong epilepsy drugs.
 And also the constant stress and worry – not knowing what the future held for me.